okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/sdkforyourapp.md

 #### Step 3: Review the Identity Engine SDK methods

-Review the Identity Engine SDK methods for use with your application.
+Start integrating your app using the SDK by reviewing the Identity Engine Auth JS SDK methods.
 See [Usage](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#usage) for further information.

-Before running your app, ensure that you [set up the configuration for your embedded SDK app](#set-up-the-configuration-for-your-embedded-sdk-app).
-See [Run the embedded SDK sample app](/docs/guides/oie-embedded-common-run-samples/nodejs/main/#run-the-embedded-sdk-sample-app) for step-by-step instructions on how to run a sample app.
+Before running your app, ensure that you [set the configuration values](#set-the-configuration-values) for your embedded app with one of the available options.